Tools

 1. Wagepoint, Best Overall for Canadian SMEs

-Wagepoint is our default recommendation for Canadian small businesses running payroll for 1-50 employees.
+Wagepoint is our default recommendation for Canadian small businesses running payroll for 1 to 100 employees.
 It is built in Canada, designed for Canadian tax compliance, and integrates cleanly with Xero and QuickBooks Online.
+For the full breakdown, see our Wagepoint review.

 What we appreciate about Wagepoint is what it does not try to be.
 It is not an HR platform, not a benefits administrator, not a time-tracking tool.
-It is payroll software that does payroll exceptionally well, calculates taxes correctly, remits to the CRA on time, generates T4s and ROEs, and syncs the journal entries to your accounting software.
+It is payroll software that does payroll exceptionally well: it calculates CPP, EI, and income tax correctly, remits your CRA source deductions to the CRA on your behalf, generates T4s and ROEs, and syncs the journal entries to your accounting software.

 Strengths: Clean, intuitive interface.
-Reliable CRA remittances.
+Accurate CPP, EI, and tax calculations.
 Direct Xero integration with auto-mapped journal entries.
 Handles multi-province employees.
-Excellent customer support from a Canadian team.
+Honest, transparent pricing.
+Excellent support from a Canadian team.

-Best for: Small businesses with 1-50 employees who want reliable payroll without the complexity of an all-in-one HR platform.
+Best for: Small businesses with 1 to 100 employees who want reliable payroll without the complexity of an all-in-one HR platform.
 Particularly strong for businesses using Xero as their accounting software.

 Rise People offers a combined payroll and HR platform that grows with your business.
 It includes employee onboarding, benefits administration, time-off tracking, and performance management alongside payroll processing.